Carrington-dev/terraform/terraform-for-aws-cloud/aws-vpc/NOTES.md

 ### Terraform : Deployment Automation

 * Subnet in VPC -
-* Virtual private cloud (VPC) is a virtual network dedicated to your AWS account.
-It is logically isolated from other virtual networks in the AWS Cloud.
+* Virtual private cloud (VPC) is a virtual network dedicated tO your AWS account.
+It is logic isolated from other virtual networks in the AWS Cloud.
 * When you create a VPC, you must specify a range of IPv4 addresses for the VPC in the form of a Classless InterDomain Routing (CIDR) block.
 * 10.0.0.0/16 is the primary CIDR block for your VPC.
 * VPC spans all of the Availability Zones in the Region.
 After creating a VPC, you can add one or more subnets in each